 The Ninja Nutri Ninja Auto-iQ is a personal blender with two differently-sized jars to take with you when you're on-the-move.
 While it's handy if you mostly make smoothies, the resulting drink is foamy and a little grainy.
 It only has one speed but on the upside, its modes offer different durations of blend time.

 The NutriBullet PRO 1000 is a better personal blender for making smoothies than the Ninja Nutri Ninja Auto-iQ.
-The NutriBullet produces a better overall smoothie and it comes with larger main and additional jars for you to take your blends with you on-the-go.
+The NutriBullet produces a better overall smoothie, and it comes with larger main and additional jars for you to take your blends with you on the go.
 The NutriBullet also feels better-built.
-However, the Ninja is a bit more versatile, can make bar-quality ice in around two minutes, and can produce a crunchy, spreadable almond butter.
-The Ninja's blades are dishwasher-safe and it has a control panel that allows you to pulse blend or set a timer.
+However, the Ninja is a bit more versatile, can make bar-quality ice in around two minutes, and can produce crunchy, spreadable almond butter.
+The Ninja's blades are dishwasher-safe, and it has a control panel that allows you to pulse blend or set a timer.

 The Ninja Nutri Ninja Auto-iQ is a better blender than the BlendJet 2.
 The Ninja makes better crushed ice and more spreadable almond butter.
 It also does a better job of processing leafy greens like kale in smoothies and comes with an additional jar and lid.
 On the other hand, the BlendJet is much smaller and lighter.
 It's also one of the quietest blenders we've tested.

 The Breville Boss To Go Sport is a better personal blender than the Ninja Nutri Ninja Auto-iQ.
-The Breville has a better build quality, and it produces almond butter that has a better texture with no unprocessed nuts.
+The Breville has a better build quality, and it produces almond butter with a better texture with no unprocessed nuts.
 The Breville makes better, silky-feeling smoothies.
-However, the Ninja is easier to clean and it can produce bar-quality ice in less time.
+However, the Ninja is easier to clean, and it can produce bar-quality ice in less time.